leocadiotine/Dumbledroid/README.md

 The `WRITE_EXTERNAL_STORAGE` is optional and is used by the disk cache.

 ###Step 3: Generate (or write) your classes
-Dumbledroid has its own Eclipse plugin to generate the classes from an URL.
-You can find instructions on how to install it [here](https://github.com/leocadiotine/Dumbledroid/wiki/Installing-eclipse-plugin).
+Dumbledroid has its own Eclipse plugin to generate the classes from a URL.
+Unfortunately, there is no plugin for Android Studio just yet.
+If you're using Android Studio, [skip this part](#android-studio).

+If you use Eclipse, you can find instructions on how to install the plugin [here](https://github.com/leocadiotine/Dumbledroid/wiki/Installing-eclipse-plugin).

 After installing it, go to the `File > New > Other…` menu and select `Dumbledroid Model file`.